 Since then, she has gone on to appear in numerous theatre, television and film productions.
 Full spotlight c.v here https://www.spotlight.com/profile/6207-8973-7042

-Television includes, We hunt together, Coronation Street, Temple, Sherlock, Midsomer Murders, Casualty, Holby City, Bedtime, Doctors, Belonging, The Bill, Underworld, Mortimer’s Law, Foyle’s War, Eastenders Cuckoo.
+Television includes, Call the midwife, We hunt together, Coronation Street, Temple, Sherlock, Midsomer Murders, Casualty, Holby City, Bedtime, Doctors, Belonging, The Bill, Underworld, Mortimer’s Law, Foyle’s War, Eastenders Cuckoo.
 Short films include: Through the Hawthorn – An animation short for likely story and Mike directed by Petros Silvestros winning a crystal bear at The Berlin International film festival 2014 and Corvus.

 Feature films include, Dirty War, To Kill a King, Beautiful People and Time will tell.

-Louise is also a writer.
-She has written Five full length plays, and one screenplay.
-They include Four O’clock flowers (The Space arts centre May 2019) which is now also a feature film co -written with Peter Callow, shot in Spring 2021, due out 2022, Trace, which had a research and development period supported by Arts council England with Lexi Clare productions ( May 2019) Fire blight selected for PlayWrought#5 Arcola ( 2017) and Longlisted for Theatre 503 Playwriting award 2015.
-‘The Cloak of visibility’ The Space June 1- 5th 2021 and Oncomm award nominated (offies for short runs) ‘Flyology’ a commission for a drama college and ‘In the mouth of the river’, (first seen at The space as a short as part of the two fest now full length and in development)
+Other plays include Trace, which had a research and development period supported by Arts council England with Lexi Clare productions directed by Alice Fitzgerald ( May 2019) Fire blight selected for PlayWrought#5 Arcola ( 2017) and Longlisted for Theatre 503 Playwriting award 2015.
+‘The Cloak of visibility’ The Space June 1- 5th 2021 an Oncomm award nominated (offies for short runs), now being developed into a short film with Girls in film and Georgie Cowan Turner, ‘Flyology’ a commission for a drama college and ‘In the mouth of the river’, (first seen at The space as a short as part of the two fest now full length and in development top 20 % verity Bargate award top 10% BBC writers room).
+Her latest short film is called Mermaid is in development and hopefully filming later in 2025 and was a quarter finalist in the Kingston IFF script to screen award.

 She has also written two comedy shorts, ‘Back to the Tower’ ( Bunker Theatre/Happy ever after eve with WoLab) and ‘Cutie crochets’.
 Coronavirus theatre company, streamed online 2020.